StateSmith/StateSmith-examples/custom-triggers/README.md

 # Assumptions
-Assumes that you have gone through the [example-drawio-1](https://github.com/StateSmith/example-drawio-1) walk through already.
+Assumes that you have gone through basic StateSmith tutorials already.

+# TriggerMap is a better solution
+See `trigger-map` example or https://github.com/StateSmith/StateSmith/issues/161

+This example still has some interesting stuff in it if you want to explore how you can extend StateSmith functionality.

+---

 # Custom Triggers
 This example shows how you can write user code to support custom triggers.